tsanhan/dotnet-dating-app/README.md

-Setting up the entities:
+Configuring the DbContext:
-we'll start with the AppUser( of course), go to AppUser.cs
+go to DataContext.cs

-up next: to update the database context
+up next: see what we need to do to update to use Identity in our services